 Chris: (Detonates explosive) We had some explosives left over, and I just hate to waste...

-In the 1994 Spider-Man cartoon, Kletus Cassidy was depicted as one of these before he merged with the alien and became Carnage, since a Serial Killer was deemed too disturbing for a kid's show.
-He's every bit as mental as his comic book incarnation though, and in his introduction was willing to blow himself up alongside Spider-Man and the police.
+- In the 1994 Spider-Man cartoon, Kletus Cassidy is depicted as one of these before he merges with the alien and becomes Carnage, since a Serial Killer was deemed too disturbing for a kid's show.
+He's every bit as mental as his comic book incarnation though, and in his introduction is willing to blow himself up alongside Spider-Man and the police.

-Franz Fuchs, a racist terrorist guy who used a total of 28 bombs, killing four people and injuring 15.
+- Franz Fuchs, a xenophobic terrorist guy who used a total of 28 bombs, killing four people and injuring 15.
 Laser-Guided Karma ensued when he attempted suicide to avoid arrest, losing both his hands to one of his own pipe bombs.